mkumar73/beckernick.github.io/_posts/2018-08-23-memoization.markdown

    b. the value to fib(3) and fib(2) are not stored any where, so it has to start
       again from step 2.

-As a result, for larger series, it is not advisable to use recursion as it is and improve the implementation if possible.
+As a result, for larger series, it is not advisable to use recursion as it might get and quite time intensive during run-time so improve the implementation if possible depending on the use case.

 ## Dynamic Programming and Memoization